quassy/prefect/docs/core/concepts/tasks.md

 These operators automatically add new tasks to the active flow context.

-!!! warning Operator validation
+!!! warning "Operator validation"
     Because Prefect flows are not executed when you create them, Prefect can not validate that operators are being applied to compatible types.
 For example, you could subtract a task that produces a list from a task that produces an integer.
 This would create an error at runtime, but not during task definition.

 ## Collections

-When using the [functional API](flows.html#functional-api), Prefect tasks can automatically be used in collections.
+When using the [functional API](/core/concepts/flows/#functional-api), Prefect tasks can automatically be used in collections.
 For example:

 ```python
 import random